Most people think of traveling to a remote mountain stream when they think of trout fishing. That’s not the case for trout fishing in Oklahoma.

 Trout eventually will spread out from where they were stocked, but it never hurts to begin near that location.
 Most of the time, the ODWC will stock trout near the boat ramp.

-In Southwestern Oklahoma, just outside the Wichita Mountains Wildlife Refuge, you will find Medicine Creek stocked with trout November through March.
+In Southwestern Oklahoma, just outside the Wichita Mountains Wildlife Refuge, you will find Medicine Creek stocked with trout from November through March.

 Stretching only a mile in length, this little area attracts visitors to Medicine Creek Park in Lawton in hopes of catching a trout.